 - Safety Brushes (10-18+ Months)

 - Traditional Soft Brushes (Parental Discretion: 24+ Months)

-Until 3 months of age, a wet brush with tap water is sufficient; however, training toothpaste is recommended for children age 3 to 24 months.
-Our dentists suggest using children’s fluoride toothpaste once your child can spit or rinse their mouth without swallowing the paste.
+Until 3 months of age, a wet brush with tap water is sufficient; however, training toothpaste is recommended for children ages 3 to 24 months.
+In addition, our dentists suggest using children’s fluoride toothpaste once your child can spit or rinse their mouth without swallowing the paste.

 Accidents happen, no matter how vigilant we are with our children’s safety.
-If a child falls or otherwise hurts their teeth, jaw, or lip, please keep the following directions in mind.
-These simple steps will help direct the best situation to care for your child:
+Therefore, if a child falls or otherwise hurts their teeth, jaw, or lip, please keep the following directions in mind because they will help guide you down the best path to further care for your child:

-Step 1: Calmly assess jaw, lips, teeth & gums:
+Step 1: Calmly assess jaw, lips, teeth and gums:

 - Look for swelling, bleeding, broken bones, and altered teeth

 Step 2: Decide if you need to call the dentist: